keroti/shutterlinkApp/README.md

 # shutterlinkApp
-This is an App for clients to check out photographers portfolio and contact them
+This is an App for clients to check out photographers portfolio and contact them for bookings